Dedward5/motorsportdatalogger/README.md

 # Dependencies
-Make sure you have Python installed

-sudo apt-get install python3-pip
+Make sure you have Python installed sudo apt-get install python3-pip

 Make sure you have the Sense Hat library sudo apt-get install sense-hat

-Before running the code you need to sudo pip-3.2 install pillow sudo pip-3.2 install evdev